 3. Speak to Your Auto Insurance Company

-You should always touch base with your auto insurance company about their coverage for your vehicle when it is being transported and ask some questions about what gaps in coverage might be present with the coverage that the auto insurance company is offering.
+You should always ask your auto insurance company about their coverage for your vehicle when it is being transported.
+Furthermore, ask questions about what gaps in coverage might be present with the coverage the auto insurance company offers.

 4. Pre-Possession Inspection